DataDog/hiring-engineers/answers.md

 I then selected metric which brought me to the page to create my metric monitor.

-Here i entered the below configuration so it would alert me if its above the following values over the past 5 minutes :
+Here I entered the below configuration so it would alert me if its above the following values over the past 5 minutes :
 - Warning threshold of 500
 - Alerting threshold of 800
 - And also ensure that it will notify you if there is No Data for this query over the past 10m.